DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=datastage-migrating#reference_fbm_gww_yqb__post-mig__title__1

-During the process of migrating legacy DataStage projects to NextGen, connection details and credentials are moved from the job into a separate Connection, which may be also used outside of a DataStage context.
+During the process of migrating legacy DataStage projects to NextGen, connection details and credentials are moved from the flow into a separate Connection, which may be also used outside of a DataStage context.
 When the connection details are parameterised those parameter references are copied into the Connection object.
 These must then be replaced with real credentials so it can be tested and saved.

 #### Actions